tigrisdata/tigris-os-docs/docs/buckets/access-objects-via-cookies.md

 At a high level, this is the process of how Signed Cookies operate:

 - The user generates an RSA private-public key pair.
-- The user associates the public key with the Tigris server.
+- The user associates the public key with the Tigris.
 - The user defines access policies using a predefined grammar, specifying what, where, and when access is permitted.
 - The user signs the cookie using the private key.